OneSourceConsult/JavaProfiling-tool/README.md

 ## License

-Distributed under the MIT license.
+Distributed under the Apache 2 license.
 See ``LICENSE`` for more information.

 ##About